 About Apple Brickle Dip

 Out of all the dessert dips I’ve made, this apple brickle dip is one of my favorites, hands down.
 And that’s saying a lot, because there are plenty of dessert dips on this site and I sing all of their praises.
 And I still love them in their own ways… but I love this dip more.

 The real secret that makes this dip stand out?

-Because how can you possibly go wrong with crushed up candy bars and fruit?
+Because how can you possibly go wrong with fruit and crumbled toffee bits?

 How do you keep apples from browning?

 This dip is best served with fresh apples for dipping, and if you plan on leaving this dip out for your guests, you’ll be faced with a common problem:

 How do you keep cut apples from turning brown?

 There are a couple of different ways you can do this and I’ve listed my favorites below.
 Some of these may impact the taste of the fruit, but it should be very minor.
 Personally, I think it’s a small price to pay to keep your painstakingly sliced fruit from looking unappetizing.
 Because really, what does a hint of flavor matter if no one eats them at all?
 It’s better to have a good presentation so no one hesitates to enjoy the dip.

 - Choose Varieties that Brown Less